typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     DECLARE
-        -- lock key: an arbitary number that will be used as a 'key' to lock the function -- only one instance of the function can have the key and run at any time lock_key INTEGER := 123456;
+        -- lock key: an arbitary number that will be used as a 'key' to lock the function -- only one instance of the function can have the key and run at any time -- If multiple requests are sent at the same time while -- rows are actively being updated, it is impossible to know which will be processed first.
+        -- This can lead to Typesense receiving stale data.
+        -- Locking the function prevents this negative outcome. lock_key INTEGER := 123456;
         is_locked BOOLEAN := FALSE;